What is Toughened Glass?

 Toughened Glass – What Is It?

-Toughened glass, sometimes referred to as “tempered” or “safety glass” is very simply a stronger version of the standard glass that is used in most windows around the home.
-It is used in areas where greater strength or safety is needed, for example in doors, windows near doors or windows at low levels.
+Toughened glass, sometimes referred to as “tempered” or “safety glass”, is very simply a stronger version of the standard glass that is used in most windows around the home.
+It is used in areas where greater strength or safety is required, for example, in doorswindows near doors, or at low levels.

 Why Do We Need Toughened Glass?